SOFTS-Arabica coffee hits three-week high, cocoa climbs

 * Prices have been edging back up during the last couple of weeks after hitting a 1-1/2-year low of $1.4205 on Jan.
 11.

-* Dealers noted ICE certified stocks had stabilised after their recent climb, although there was still a significant volume of coffee to be graded.
+* Dealers noted that ICE certified stocks had stabilised after their recent climb.

 COCOA